-- 1. Must notify potential subrecipients that no entity (see definition in paragraph C of this award term) may receive a subaward from you unless the entity has provided its DUNS number to you. - 2.
-May not make a subaward to an entity unless the entity has provided its DUNS number to you.
+- 1. Must notify potential subrecipients that they may not receive a subaward from you unless they provided their UEI number to you. - 2.
+May not make a subaward to a subrecipient when the subrecipient fails to provide its UEI number to you.